kmdolan2/assign2git/README.md

 Kevin Dolan

-The mass of men lead lives of quiet desperation (First Comment)
+The mass of men lead lives of quiet desperation (First Comment) David Thoreau (This is a change on newbranch)